Heliodex/Advanced-Higher/docs/Analysis.md

 The full implementation of the site will include:

--   A registration system, allowing users to create an account by providing a username and password, and storing this information in a database
+-   A registration system, allowing users to create an account by providing a username and password, and storing this information in a database.
--   A login system, allowing users to log in to their account by providing their username and password, and checking this information against the database
+-   A login system, allowing users to log in to their account by providing their username and password, and checking this information against the database.
--   A session system, allowing users to remain logged in for a period of time, and to log out of their account by deleting their session from the database
+-   A session system, allowing users to remain logged in for a period of time, and to log out of their account by deleting their session from the database.
--   A post system, allowing users to create posts, view all posts, view posts by a specific user, and search for posts by keyword by using binary search
+-   A post system, allowing users to create posts, view all posts, view posts  by a specific user, and search for posts by keyword by using binary search.
--   Validation of all user input, to prevent attacks such as cross-site scripting
+-   Validation of all user input, to prevent attacks such as cross-site scripting (XSS) or SQL injection.
--   Ability to sort posts by date, using bubble sort and insertion sort
+-   Ability to sort posts by date from newest to oldest, using bubble sort and insertion sort.

 ### Constraints

-Time - Since beginning the project on 23 November 2023, I have 4 months to complete the project before it should be submitted by 27 March 2024.
+Time - Since beginning the project on 23 November 2023, I have between 4 and 5 months to complete the project before it should be submitted by 15 April 2024.
 Cost - The project will have no development cost, as it will be using entirely free and open-source software.
 Technical - The main logic for the site (backend) will be written in Luau, as it's the language I'm most familiar with.
 Legal - The project will not store any personal data other than usernames and passwords, so should comply with all relevant data protection laws including the DPA and GDPR, and must also comply with the Copyright, Designs and Patents Act.